Where to Stay in Winter in Yellowstone

 Outside Yellowstone National Park

 There is lodging located near all four park entrances open in the winter, although the East and South entrances require a longer drive to get to hotels.
-It’s 57 miles from Yellowstone’s South Entrance to Jackson, Wyo.
+It’s 57 miles from Yellowstone’s South Entrance to Jackson, Wyoming.
 It’s 52 miles from the East Entrance to Cody, Wyo.

 The North Entrance sits right in Gardiner, Mont., so it’s just a few minutes from Mammoth to town.
-West Yellowstone, Mont., has a number of lodging options and is just minutes from the West Entrance, which makes getting into the park relatively quick and easy with a tour guide.
+West Yellowstone, Montana, has a number of lodging options and is just minutes from the West Entrance, which makes getting into the park relatively quick and easy with a tour guide.

 The West Entrance is in West Yellowstone where there are a number of lodging options.
 The 200-acre Bar N Ranch offers winter lodging with seven rooms in the main lodge, along with one, two and four bedroom cabins.
 It’s just six miles from the entrance to Yellowstone where you can explore the park via snowshoes, cross-country skis or snowcoach.
 On-site dining makes for a relaxing and cozy atmosphere.